Better to see your cheek grown hollow,

 Email Poem |

-Analysis and Comments on Madmans Song
+Comments, Analysis, and Meaning on Madmans Song

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Madmans Song here.